![[personal profile]](https://www.dreamwidth.org/img/silk/identity/user.png)

 Birdfeeding

-EDIT 5/27/25 -- I watered the newly planted things in the prairie garden.
+EDIT 6/3/25 -- I watered the septic garden and the notch in the prairie garden.

 As it is getting dark, I am done for the night.